sasabosnic/rgz/terms.md

 <https://www.romanzolotarev.com/pricing.html>
 may be changed, inter alia, may be extended/shortened.

+Payment transactions are processed by Paddle.
+Paddle Buyer Terms and Conditions available at <https://paddle.com/legal-buyers/>.

 5.4.
 The User may be provided with the discount at sole discretion of the ST.